Braid variety cluster structures, I: 3D plabic graphs: Double braid quivers

-Let $\MP$ be the set of marked points on $\partial\Subr$; thus, $|\MP|=n$.
-Let $\Lubr:=H_1(\Subr,\MP)$.
 (All relative homology groups we consider are with integer coefficients.)
 The elements of $\Lubr$, called \emph{relative cycles}, are represented by $\Z$-linear combinations of \emph{arcs}, where an arc is either an oriented closed curve embedded into the interior of $\Subr$ or an oriented curve embedded into $\Subr$ with both endpoints marked.
-Let $\Lubrst:=H_1(\Subr\setminus\MP,\partial\Subr\setminus\MP)$.
-We have an \emph{intersection form} on $(\Subr,\MP)$ which gives rise to a perfect pairing
+Let